E-valuator: Reliable Agent Verifiers with Sequential Hypothesis Testing: Introduction

-To tackle these challenges, we introduce \textit{e-valuator}, a lightweight statistical wrapper that converts scores from any black-box verifier into a decision rule for detecting unsuccessful agent trajectories, with guarantees on the false alarm rate.
+To tackle these challenges, we introduce \textit{e-valuator}, a lightweight statistical wrapper that converts scores from any black-box verifier into a decision rule for detecting unsuccessful agent trajectories, with guarantees on the false alarm rate (see Figure ~\ref{fig:overview}).
 To do so, we first frame the problem as a hypothesis test.
 We assume that the sequence of verifier scores is drawn from one distribution, $\correctdens$, for successful trajectories (i.e., those that will produce a correct final output), and another distribution, $\incorrectdens$, for unsuccessful trajectories.
-For a new trajectory, the problem then reduces to deciding, after as few actions as possible, whether the verifier score sequence is drawn from $\correctdens$ or $\incorrectdens$.
-If one could evaluate $\correctdens$ and $\incorrectdens$, one could apply a sequential likelihood ratio test \citep{wald1948optimum}, a well-studied sequential hypothesis test that tests at each time $t$ if the scores collected thus far are from $\correctdens$ or $\incorrectdens$.
-However, $\correctdens$ and $\incorrectdens$ are typically not known.
+Given a new trajectory, the problem then reduces to deciding, after as few actions as possible, whether the verifier score sequence is drawn from $\correctdens$ or $\incorrectdens$.